About Us

 WG2: SETS Hazards and Vulnerabilities

-(Co-leads: G. Guannel, University of Virgin Islands; S. Tuler, Worcester Polytechnic Institute)
+(Co-leads: Dr. Gregory Guannel, University of Virgin Islands; Dr. Seth Tuler, Worcester Polytechnic Institute)

 We propose to translate existing knowledge, create new knowledge and/or identify outstanding research questions to clearly understand and communicate the existing climate threats to communities (as identified earlier), and how climate change will amplify these threats.